PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 ## Create and run a pipeline

 You can use the Azure Machine Learning SDK to perform all of the tasks required to create and operate a machine learning solution in Azure.
-Rather than perform these tasks individually, you can use pipelines to orchestrate the steps required to prepare data, run training scripts, register models, and other tasks.
+Rather than perform these tasks individually, you can use pipelines to orchestrate the steps required to prepare data, run training scripts, register models and other tasks.

-In this tutorial we provide some jupyter notebook templates (more detail in: [Jupyter Lab notebook templates](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/tree/main/labs)).
+In this tutorial, we provide some jupyter notebook templates (more detail in: [Jupyter Lab notebook templates](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/tree/main/labs)).
 This example is based on the one provided in order to create a pipeline.

 After you have created and ran a pipeline a graphical representation of the pipeline experiment will be displayed in the widget as it runs.
-You can also monitor pipeline runs in the Experiments page.
-You will be able to view the widget when you run your notebook which includes a link to the Azure Machine LEarning studio where you will be able to monitor and explore your run.
+You can also monitor pipeline runs in the **Pipelines** page.
+You will be able to view the widget when you run your notebook which includes a link to the Azure Machine Learning studio where you will be able to monitor and explore your run.
 The screenshots below show you how to access this page and what information you should expect to see.

 After clicking thak takes you to the Azure Machine Learning studio (provided in the notebook) click **Pipelines**

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/65.PNG)

-Click on the run
+Click on the run.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/66.PNG)